 ART 176 Beginning Stone Lithography

-Students will study the history and technique of lithographic processes, including traditional and contemporary methods.
-This course is designed for beginning lithographers.
-Students will learn how to prepare, draw, and paint on lithographic limestone, to create multiple prints.
-Students will be challenged with techniques appropriate to their skill level.
+Students will study the techniques of lithographic art, including historical, traditional and contemporary methods resulting in fine art prints.
+This course is designed for students without prior knowledge or experience.
+Students will learn how to prepare, draw, and paint on lithographic limestone, to create multiple original prints.

 ART 177 Intermediate Stone Lithography